tagion/tagion/docs/gov/intro/index.md

 ## Stay tuned!

-We will communicate any mayor changes to this in our Discord server.
-For the moment, stay tuned!
+We will communicate any mayor updates and publications on these pages through our Discord channels.
+For the moment, join us there and stay tuned!